-Ewa Beach is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Hawaii.
-With a population of 15,573 people and 11 constituent neighborhoods, Ewa Beach is the 15th largest community in Hawaii.
+Ewa Beach is a medium-sized coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Hawaii.
+With a population of 16,415 people and 18 constituent neighborhoods, Ewa Beach is the 14th largest community in Hawaii.

 Housing costs in Ewa Beach are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Hawaii.

 Ewa Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-In Ewa Beach, a lot of people use the bus to get to work every day though Ewa Beach is a relatively small town.
-Those that ride the bus are primarily traveling out of town to good jobs in other cities.
+Despite being a small town, Ewa Beach has a lot of people using the bus to get to and from work every day.
+Most of these people on the bus are using it to get to good jobs in other cities.

-The per capita income in Ewa Beach in 2010 was $21,264, which is lower middle income relative to Hawaii and the nation.
-This equates to an annual income of $85,056 for a family of four.
+The per capita income in Ewa Beach in 2018 was $29,956, which is lower middle income relative to Hawaii, and middle income relative to the rest of the US.
+This equates to an annual income of $119,824 for a family of four.
 However, Ewa Beach contains both very wealthy and poor people as well.

 The most common language spoken in Ewa Beach is English.
-Other important languages spoken here include Pacific Island languages and Tagalog.
+Other important languages spoken here include Tagalog and Pacific Island languages.